 The programme collaborates with Gates Cambridge, Cambridge Overseas Trust and a number of other funding bodies to extend the number of students who can join the scheme.
 Each funding body has their own specific set of application instructions and the student will still need to apply separately to the NIH OxCam programme.
 All applicants must apply to the university by the set deadline and complete Section B (about funding) to indicate either COT or GATES or other.
 Please contact CATO for any assistance required.

-In addition, a small number of students from the UK and EU area can be admitted to the programme through the Wellcome Trust – NIH partnership programme and the Wellcome Trust TMAT programme.
+In addition, a small number of students from the UK and EU area can be admitted to the programme through the Wellcome Trust – NIH partnership programme.

 Wellcome Trust and National Institutes of Health (USA) PhD Studentships 2015